 Insurance Stocks Moving In Monday's Intraday Session

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.
-Gainers Reliance Global Group (NASDAQ: RELI) shares moved upwards by 5.27% to $3.25 during Monday's
+Gainers Tiptree (NASDAQ: TIPT) stock increased by 4.57% to $11.66 during Monday's regular session.
+As of

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.